-From our Regular Correspondent,
+From our Regular Correspondent.

 Washington, D. C., Nov.
 12, 1907.
 Now that the worst of the financial panic is past, the banks appear to be doing just what they have been blaming their depositors for doing, namely, accumulating gold and keeping it out of circulation by locking it up.
-This matter has been brought to the attention of the Treasury Department and it may result in measures being taken to force the banks to make cash payments under penalty of having their deposits of Government money withdrawn.
+This matter has been brought to the attention of the Treasury Department and it mayresult in measures being taken to force the banks to make cash payments under penalty of having their deposits of Government money withdrawn.
 The whole trouble in the financial world has been a lack of confidence coupled with a lack of ready coin.
 Business has grown far beyond the possibility of the cash in hand going round.
 The result has been that checks, drafts, and securities of one sort and another have been substituted for actual cash.
 This was all right when they were backed by actual values in crops, manufactures, or manufacturing plants.
-The trouble came when some bank depositors got frightened and demanded immediate and actual money pay-ments.
+The trouble came when some bank depositors got frightened and demanded immediate and actual money payments.
 Then it was found that many banks, while perfectly solvent, did not have coin enough for their immediate use.
 As soon as confidence was restored and the runs checked, everyone got along quite as well with paper credit as they would have with actual gold.
 The Government came to the rescue with about \$25,000,000 of extra deposits in National Banks and urged the banks to increase their note circulation to the legal limit.
 Gold has been imported and the supply of money thus augmented.
 But the Treasury is informed that the banks have gone to the other extreme and are locking up in their vaults all the money they can get hold of, and forcing their customers to do business with credit checks and similar flat currency that may be deposited in their banks but not drawn against for actual cash.
-The Comptroller of the Currency has advised the withdrawal of Government Funds from banks that are thus unfairly hoarding gold, the chances are that this threat will be enough to make the banks loosen up.
+The Comptroller of the Currency has advised the withdrawal of Government Funds from banks that are thus unfairly hoarding gold, the chances are that this threat will be enough to make the banks loosen

 The Treasury itself has taken a step of questionable expediency in ' refusing to make public any more national bank failures.
-This has always been a matter of legitimate information and such failures were posted daily in the Treasury Department for the benefit of newspaper correspondents and others interested.
+This has Great Britain intends to keep it so, always been a matter of legitimate information and such failures were posted daily in the Treasury Department for the benefit of newspaper correspondents and others interested.
 Information as to such failures was freely given out.
-It is claimed, however, that the publication of such news tends to destroy public confidence, so this avenue of information has been closed.
-Of course the failures cannot be concealed and it merely means putting ment.
+It is claimed, however, that the publication of such news tends to destroy det corps to the maximum strength. public confidence, so this avenue of This was announced in a report information has been closed.
+Of course the failures cannot be contained by the superintendent of the Academy to the War Departcealed and it merely means putting ment.
 There are now 72 vacancies the newspaper correspondents to in the corps.
-During the past year some inconvenience and getting the several of the cadets have resigned information from unofficial instead of official sources.
+During the past year some inconvenience and getting the information from unofficial instead of official sources.
 Such concealment is not at all in line with American policy and is calculated to do more harm than good.